firepear/homefarm/README.md

       above procedure and the supplicant configuration file exists.
 1. Answer the questions the installer asks.
 It will handle the rest!

+After the installer reboots, login as root and run

+`/bin/bash compute-setup`

-After install, the compute node is ready for Ansible to take over its configuration management.
+To complete the Homefarm-specific portions of installation.
+After this, the compute node is ready for Ansible to take over its configuration management.
 You can test that everything is working by running `'ansible -m ping NODE_NAME'` from the control node.